Constructing the Field of Values of Decomposable and General Matrices Using the ZNN Based Path Following Method

 \section{Path Following Methods for Field of Values Computations; a Warning Illustration}

 In this section we describe the ill results of trying speedy path following methods to compute the field of values of a dense matrix $A$ that is unitarily block-diagonalizable.\\ For this purpose we construct a dense block-diagonalizable 15 by 15 matrix $A$ beginning with the Matlab command {\tt B = blkdiag(1i*randn(10),-randn(5)-(3-2i)*eye(5));} . $B$ is a 15 by 15 non-normal block-diagonal matrix.
 Then we create a dense 15 by 15 unitary random entry matrix $Q$ via {\tt [Q,R]= qr(randn(15));} and form the test matrix {\tt A = Q'*A*Q;} .
-Clearly the resulting matrix A is non-normal and its unitary block-diagonalizability is hidden from view.
-Next one might choose any path following method to plot a discrete sample of FoV boundary points from a partial eigenanalysis of ${\cal F}_A(t_i)$ with $ 0 \leq t_i \leq 2\pi$ of $A$ and using quadratic form evaluations with $A$ as described earlier.
+Clearly the resulting matrix A is non-normal, dense and its unitary block-diagonalizability is hidden from view.
+Next we choose any path following method to plot a discrete sample of FoV boundary points from a partial eigenanalysis of ${\cal F}_A(t_i)$ with $ 0 \leq t_i \leq 2\pi$ of $A$ by using quadratic form evaluations with $A$ as described earlier.
 Which path following method we choose, be it an initial value ordinary differential equations solver such as recently done in \cite{LM18}, or a ZNN based one, see \cite{FUZNNFoV} e.g., or any other method is irrelevant here.
-Look at the perturbing FoV boundary curve drawing for our dense test matrix $A$ in Figure 1. \\[-5.2mm]
+Look at the perturbing `FoV boundary curve' drawing for our dense test matrix $A$ in Figure 1. \\[-6mm]

-Disjoint FoV mis-presentations such as depicted in Figure 1 or similar grotesque incomplete FoV representations are standard with path following methods when applied unwittingly to unitarily block-decomposable matrices.
-By design, these methods follow the initially chosen extreme ${\cal F}_A(t)$ eigenvalue curve faithfully and reflect the problems with computing the FoV boundary naively for decomposable matrices.\\[1mm] Next we plot the two individual block FoV boundary curves completely for our $A$ that are hinted at in Figure 1 after computing the underlying unitary block decomposition of $A$ via the block-diagonalizing algorithm of \cite{FUDecomp}.\\[-6mm]
+Disjoint FoV mis-representations such as depicted in Figure 1 or similar grotesquely incomplete FoV representations are standard with path following methods when applied unwittingly to unitarily block-diagonalizable matrices.
+By design, these methods follow the initially chosen extreme ${\cal F}_A(t)$ eigenvalue curve faithfully and reflect the problems with computing the FoV boundary naively for decomposable matrices whose extreme eigencurves cross.\\[1mm] Next we plot the two individual block FoV boundary curves completely for our $A$ that are hinted at in Figure 1 after computing the underlying unitary block decomposition of $A$ via the block-diagonalizing algorithm of \cite{FUDecomp}.\\[-5.5mm]